Non-Gaussian Geostatistical Modeling using (skew) t Processes: Numerical examples

 where $\bm{\mu}=(\mu(\bm{s}_1),\ldots,\mu(\bm{s}_n))^T$, $\bm{c}_{\nu}=[\rho_{Y^*_{\nu}}(\bm{s}_0-\bm{s}_j)]_{i=1}^n$ and $R_{\nu}=[\rho_{Y^*_{\nu}}(\bm{s}_i-\bm{s}_j)]_{i,j=1}^n$, and the associated variance is given by:

-Note that, from Theorem \ref{theoiii} (d), optimal Gaussian predictor can be viewed as a special case of (\ref{pyt}) when $\nu \to \infty $.
+As an Associate Editor pointed out, this is equivalent to perform optimal Gaussian prediction with covariance function equal to $\sigma^2_{*} \rho_{Y^*_{\nu}}(\bm{h})$.
 Similarly, using (\ref{CC99}), the optimal linear predictor of the skew-t process can be obtained.

-We investigate the performance of $(\ref{pyt})$ when compared with the Gaussian optimal predictor under the $t$ process using $2$-fold cross-validation.
-With this goal in mind, we consider a zero mean $t$ process and the same settings of Scenario 2.
-We simulate $500$ realizations and for each realization, we consider $80\%$ of the data for estimation and leave $20\%$ as validation dataset.
-We use $wpl$ (using $d_{ij}=0.04$) for both $t$ and Gaussian processes and standard likelihood for the Gaussian process and then we use the estimated parameters for computing the associated optimal (linear) predictors.
-The use of a Generalized Wendland model induces sparsity in the covariance matrix of the $t$ process and this allows speeding up the computation of the the optimal linear predictor using specific sparse matrix algorithms \citep{Furrer:2006,Bevilacqua_et_al:2018}.
+We investigate the performance of $(\ref{pyt})$ when compared with the Gaussian optimal predictor, assuming $\rho(\bm{h})={\cal GW}_{0.2,\psi,4}(\bm{h})$, $\psi=0, 1,2$ as underlying correlation function, using cross-validation.
+With this goal in mind, we simulate $1000$ realizations from a $t$ process $Y^*_{\nu}$ with $\nu=3, 7, 11$ and a Gaussian process under the settings of Section 4.3 and for each realization, we consider $80\%$ of the data for prediction and leave $20\%$ as validation dataset.

-We then compute the root mean square errors (RMSEs) and median absolute errors (MAEs) for the $t$ process that is: \begin{footnotesize}
+For each model and for each realization, we compute the root mean square errors (RMSEs) that is: \begin{footnotesize}